 - Make holiday meals special by purchasing fresh, local ingredients.

 - Visit farm websites—subscribe to blogs, newsletters and podcasts.

 - Follow Maine farms on social media, offer testimonials, and share posts with friends.

-- Bring a cooler and ice to keep peak ensure food quality—no matter where you buy it.
+- Bring a cooler and ice to ensure peak food quality—no matter where you buy it.

-- Travel safe—planting and harvest season is means peak road usage by farmers and the public.
+- Travel safe— harvest season is means peak road usage by farmers and the public.